nilearn/nilearn/CONTRIBUTING.rst

 If you want to contribute code:

-    * For new features, please be sure to create a `new issue`_ first, to discuss whether it can be included and its specifications.
+    * For new features, please be sure to create a :nilearn-gh:`new issue <issues/new/choose>` first, to discuss whether it can be included and its specifications.
-    * To help with known `issues`_, please check `good first issues <https://github.com/nilearn/nilearn/labels/Good%20first%20issue>`_ to get started, `known bugs <https://github.com/nilearn/nilearn/labels/Bug>`_, or `proposed enhancements <https://github.com/nilearn/nilearn/labels/Enhancement>`_.
+    * To help with known :nilearn-gh:`issues <issues>`, please check :nilearn-gh:`good first issues <labels/Good%20first%20issue>` to get started, :nilearn-gh:`known bugs <labels/Bug>`, or :nilearn-gh:`proposed enhancements <labels/Enhancement>`.

 Please see the :ref:`contributing_code` section for more detailed information, including instructions for  `Setting up your environment`_ and a description of the `Contribution Guidelines`_.